 recipe: baking up some heirloom beans

 IMADE VEGETARIAN BAKED BEANS WITH MARTHA STEWART, my ex-boss, on her television show in 2011, one of the more out-of-body experiences of my relatively quiet current life.
-Since then, a lot of you have written in to ask for the recipe, and the source of the heirloom beans I use.
-Your wish is my command…although it had to wait till I made another batch so I could take some photos before answering, sorry.
+After that, a lot of you wrote in to ask for the recipe, and the source of the heirloom beans I use.
+Your wish was my command…although it had to wait till I made another batch so I could take some photos before answering, sorry.

 The way I cook is all about big potsful of things, and freezing or canning for later: cook once, eat multiple times.
 For the price of 1 pound of dry beans and a few simple ingredients, the yield is enough for six or eight portions, most of which are frozen in small containers for later use.

 This easy recipe takes very little active prep, but lots of waiting on each end for soaking and then baking.
 We gardeners are patient types, no?

 1 pound dry beans (I like a Cranberry type, but a creamier-textured Navy-style small white bean is the traditional choice and cooks faster; in this batch I used ‘Yellow Eye’)